kjcodeacct/small-organization-deployment/README.md

 ## HTTPS
 All TLS/HTTP is handled automatically with caddy and lets encrypt

+## Security

+* Fail2ban is installed by default
+* Please copy any ssh key you want to /vars/default.yml under the ssh_pub_key variable
+* Root SSH is disabled once secure.yml is ran

+### Ports
+* port 587 is open for for SMTP
+* port 143 is open for IMAP

+## Ansible Playbooks

 ### Vagrant Testing
 Modify the 'deploy.yml' with the following to point to the local host